orbitmines/archive/projects/_indefinite_future_projects/PENDING (2032+?); Sociology, Economics.md

 Words are often mainly used without properly understanding the history of their use by others.

 - [ ] Inventing some words?
+	- Words for:
+		-   "level of description/abstraction/more generalized scale invariance"? - Superposing languages/

 	- [ ] Have some notes scattered through the archive looking for ords.
 	- [ ] Another missing English thing, "I find this for me" not generally, not expanding generally, merely that severely constrained something is believed to be the case
 	      - [ ] Why is something done?
 Do the rules in place even reflect that? (understanding/understanding)